Presentation Tips

 fv

-click to view larger If you don't feel like wearing suits or all wearing the same clothing, you can do like MRK264's "Team Manitoba" who all wore black shirts, then had a little sticky logo they wore on their chest - so it gives the impression they are all on the same team
+click to view larger If you don't feel like wearing suits or all wearing the same clothing, you can do like Seneca's MRK264's "Team Manitoba" who all wore black shirts, then had a little sticky logo they wore on their chest - so it gives the impression they are all on the same team

 click left to view larger